-The following steps will assist you should a child or young person confide in you and tell you they are self-harming: Step Your Response Support 1.
+to an incr stan member that they are sen-naming.
+Step Your Response Support 1.
 Show them you understand Whatever your relationship to the child or young person, discovering that they are self-harming could affect you emotionally.
 However, it is very important to stay calm and let them know that you are there to help and support them .
 2. Talk it over If they are finding it hard to talk face to face you could suggest they write it down or email how they feel instead, or that there may be another appropriate adult they can talk to.
 If you are talking to a child, they can alternatively call ChildLine on 0800 1111 ; or for a young person they may prefer to call the Samaritans on 116 123 .
-3. Explore the triggers Tell the child or young person that you understand that self-harm helps them to cope, but that it is only a temporary relief.
-Tell them that you want to help them find other ways to cope.
+3. Explore the triggers Tell the child or young person that you understand that self-harm helps them to cope, but that it is only a temporary relief .
+Tell them that you want to help them find other ways to cope .
 4. Advise them who you need to share this with Tell them you will need to share with their parents/ guardian etc. if applicable.
 Reassure them you will only share with people that really need to know.
 5. Possible ways to help them cope Paint, draw or scribble in red ink Hold an ice cube in their hands until it melts To write down their negative feelings on a piece of paper then rip it up Listen to music Take part in a form of exercise Take a bath or shower Watch their favourite funny film Talk to someone, maybe a friend or member of family.